joba-1/SliderPwm/Readme.md

 * Uses Bootstrap (5.2.3) for flexible layout (served as local files.
 Size: ~60k)
 * Uses JQuery (3.6.1) for post request on slider release (Size: ~30k)
 * Uses base64 encoded favicon converted by https://www.base64-image.de/ (Size: ~300 bytes)
-* Uses Preferences lib to store current duty cycle on changes
+* Uses Preferences lib to store current duty cycles or color on changes
 * Optional: the ESP will contact ntp, syslog, mqtt broker and influx db as a demo.
 See platformio.ini for configuration.